Alexander Shliapnikov: Death and legacy

 Shliapnikov was expelled from the Communist Party in 1933 and imprisoned in 1935 for alleged political crimes.
-Charged under Article 58 of the Soviet Criminal Code, he did not confess guilt or implicate others.
-Nevertheless, he was found guilty, based on others' testimony, and he was executed on September 2, 1937.
+Charged under Article 58 of the RSFSR Criminal Code, he did not confess guilt or implicate others.
+Nevertheless, he was found guilty, based on others' testimony, and was executed on September 2, 1937.

 His wife was also arrested and sentenced to eight years in prison, while their three children were dispatched to separate orphanages, being only later permitted to reunite.
 In 1948–1951 all three children, who were not older than 20, and their mother were arrested during a new wave of terror and sentenced to prison camp in Siberia, the only female child, Irina, getting her sentence immediately changed to internal exile in Krasnoyarsk.
 They were all released in the mid-1950s.
 Shliapnikov was posthumously rehabilitated in 1963 and restored to membership in the Communist Party in 1988.